peytondmurray/tarmac/README.md

 sampler.run_mcmc(init_walker_pos, N=samples)
 ```

-Now `sampler.chain` contains the Markov chains which sample from the distribution; this object is an array of shape `(nwalkers, nsamples, ndim)`.
+Now `sampler.chain` contains the Markov chains which sample from the distribution; this object is an array of shape `(nsamples, nwalkers, ndim)`.
 Let's plot the resulting distribution using `tarmac`:

 ```python
 fig = plt.figure()